knitcodemonkey/processes/bullet_journaling_for_work.md

 ## Supplies suggestions

+These links are mostly to Amazon for convenience.
+Buying local is always best.

 ### Notebooks

 I use specific ones made for fountain pens, but if you’re not that particular, I love these in dotted format: